barebox/barebox/Documentation/boards/efi.rst

 Current linux kernel (v5.0) will execute ExitBootServices() during the early boot stage and thus will automatically disable the (U)EFI watchdog.
-Since it is a proper behavior according to the (U)EFI specification, it is impossible to protect full boot chain by using this watchdog only.
+Since it is the proper behavior according to the (U)EFI specification, it is impossible to protect full boot chain by using this watchdog only.
 It is recommended to use an alternative hardware watchdog, preferably started before the bootloader.
 If (U)EFI firmware lacks this feature, the bootloader should be able to start an alternative